-There are loads of reasons why an early-stage startup might fail, and outsourcing software development too soon just might be among the most distressing.
-We’ll explain why it’s a bad idea for early-stage startups to outsource and what the alternatives are.
+There are loads of reasons why software development outsourcing for startups may fail too soon.
+We’ll explain reasons why outsourcing is bad for early-stage startups and what the alternatives are.

 The internet is overwhelmed with success stories purporting outsourcing to be the best option for young startups, but in reality, it’s not such a great plan.
 When a budding business seeks the right outsourcing partner, they often focus on the wrong priorities and make risky financial investments, putting the entire startup idea in jeopardy.
 Here are some arguments against outsourcing for early-stage startups.

 Outsourcing has become more expensive.
 Even if you’re looking at the cheapest destinations, you’ll hardly find anyone to implement your idea at a reasonable cost.
 At the beginning of your entrepreneurial journey, huge expenses are something that you should avoid as much as possible.
 The golden rule is don’t spend money before you’re sure you’ll make it.

 According to research published in the CB Insights analysis, out of 20 reasons why startups fail, running out of cash and having the wrong team are the second- and the third-most dangerous factors.
 Outsourcing software development too soon can be the cause of running out of funding.
 This is a big strike against early-stage outsourcing.